egg82/EventChain/README.md

 Originally developed by Luck @ https://github.com/lucko/helper - the event system from that library was split off and re-written to be more generic.

-This event system allows for many different Minecraft plugin types (not just Bukkit) as well as the ability to create completely new and custom ones.
+This event system allows for many Minecraft plugin types (not just Bukkit) as well as the ability to create completely new and custom ones.

 ## Maven